If you are an industry veteran, you probably already know the value of having a strong professional services brand. If not, consider these benefits:

 9. Cultivate more Visible Experts®.

 Perhaps you have some very talented experts within the ranks of your firm (and what firm doesn’t?).
 Consider working to increase these professionals’ personal brands and visibility.
-In our research, we found that cultivate these experts can have major impacts on your firm’s brand.
+In our research, we found that cultivating these experts can have major impacts on your firm’s brand.

 There are several routes to this goal—think in terms of books, publications, speaking engagements, etc.